mpolizzotti/es6sandbox/README.md

 # ES6 Sandbox
-Sandbox for ES6 using babel, browserify and grunt.
+Sandbox for ES6 using jasmine, babel, browserify and grunt.
 This repo is a personal playground used to gain experience and exposure to ES6 features using the Babel transpiler.

 # Get Started
 ## Clone the Repository